Pinterest has always been a puzzle for me because one day I see a hike in traffic and on another day, I rarely see any of them.

 - Pin description keywords

 - Pinning to the right boards

-The second thing you can do to make Pinterest understand about your pin topic is to save it in the right group boards (this also includes niche personal boards)
+The second thing you must do to make Pinterest understand about your pin is to save it in the right group boards (this also includes niche personal boards)

 During this phase, you must avoid pinning them on random group boards which don’t match with your pin topic.